ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 Modern Team Sites, Office 365 Groups integration, simple fast site creation, powerful and fluid pages, powerapps and Flow, yammer and power BI integration.

 Mobile Apps

+New Team Sites - News communicate and keep your team informed about announcemnets and other things that are important.